MotusSupra.

 You decide visibility.

-Contracts live in your repo.
-A YAML file that versions like code.
-When requirements change, you see the diff.
-When something breaks, you know what was promised.
+Contracts live in your repo and version like code.
+When scope changes, you see the diff.
+When something breaks, you can still inspect what was promised.